Help Give HOPE To Hospice Patients

-Support for patients.
-This can include visiting, reading, taking walks, writing letters, interpreting for those who do not speak English, bringing in music, and supervising therapeutic visits with pets.
-Volunteers with necessary certification can also provide massage therapy.
+This can include visiting, reading, taking walks, writing letters, bringing in music, and supervising therapeutic visits with pets.
+Volunteers with the necessary certification can also provide massage therapy.
 Some hospices also utilize volunteers who offer complementary therapies such as aroma therapy or therapeutic touch.

-Respite and support for family members.
-Volunteers can assist with shopping or light household maintenance, or allow family caregivers the opportunity to take care of necessary errands, exercise, or simply have some time alone.
+Volunteers can assist with shopping, light housekeeping, and minor household maintenance, allow family caregivers to take care of necessary errands, exercise, or have time alone.
 Volunteers can also help care for a family pet.

-Special skills and interests.
-Many hospices utilize volunteers to help maintain patient’s yards and/or assist with landscaping.
-Notaries, barbers and beauticians often volunteer their services to patients.
+Many hospices utilize volunteers to help maintain patients’ yards and assist with landscaping.
+Notaries, barbers, and beauticians often volunteer their services to patients.
 Musicians often volunteer to play for patients.